Matthys2/Maze-game/README.md

 - Create endless random mazes up to any size your pc can handle
 - zoom in and out
+- Download a maze
+- Save progress in your maze
+- View where you have been

 # Updates